CezarMocan/cezarmocan.github.io/citiesandthesky3.md

 ---
-layout: projectPage
+layout: projectPageNew
-title: Cities and the Sky 3 (2018)
+title: Cities and the Sky 3
+year: 2018
+medium: augmented reality
 paragraphs:
  - text: An augmented reality experience for two which explores the collaborative nature of building, through the lens of a place imagined by Calvino Italo—Thekla is a city whose construction never stops, so that its deconstruction can never begin.
  - text: |